 It’s not surprising how often dogs get diarrhea when you think about how they love to eat things off the ground and also lick their rear ends!
 Even my own dog gets an upset tummy occasionally.
 I want to share with you what I do when my dog has diarrhea but is acting fine.

-When my dog has diarrhea but is acting fine otherwise, I have her skip one meal.
+When my dog has diarrhea but is acting normal otherwise, I have her skip one meal.
 That gives her GI tract a chance to rest and heal.
 I give her water but no food.
 At the next mealtime, if she has had no other symptoms, I feed her my homemade dog food recipe for diarrhea.

 If your dog has other symptoms like poor appetite, lethargy, vomiting, etc. take her to see a veterinarian right away.